 Connecting to a Database

-GORM officially supports databases MySQL, PostgreSQL, SQlite, SQL Server
+GORM officially supports the databases MySQL, PostgreSQL, SQLite, SQL Server, and TiDB

 MySQL